Just Us Two TravelEuropean City Breaks & Faraway Destinations

 • Menu

-Home » Spending two weeks in Cayo Guillermo, Cuba
+Home » How to spend two weeks relaxing in Cayo Guillermo, Cuba

-Cayo Guillermo is part of the Jardines del Rey archipelago.
+Cay Guillermo, part of the Jardines del Rey archipelago.
 It is east of the main island in the Atlantic Ocean, south of The Bahamas.
 There are several other Cays here, including Cayo Santa Maria, Cayo Coco and Romano.
 They are all connected to each other, and to mainland Cuba via long causeways, 15 to 20 miles long.
+How to spend Two weeks relaxing In Cayo Guillermo, Cuba

 The resort is far off the mainland and quite isolated.
 There isn’t that much to do, and sometimes even supplies to the islands are slow to arrive.
 Heres our guide to spending two weeks in Cayo Guillermo, Cuba.